 The Rev. Angela Cipolla has served as Trinity’s Priest in Charge since August 2015, initially on a part-time basis and later with full-time status.
-She is the 54th priest to lead the congregation since a visiting missionary, Edward Portlock, conducted the first services in 1698.
+She is the 54th priest to lead the congregation since a visiting Church of England missionary, Edward Portlock, led the first services in 1698.

 Mother Angie is a native of New Hampshire.
 She received a bachelor of arts in theology from St. Joseph’s College of Maine in December 2004, and a master’s of divinity from the General Theological Seminary in New York in May 2014.
 She was ordained to the priesthood in February 2015.